-Saul's answer was not found in vast military might-the enemy could match him man for man.
+Saul's answer was not found in vast military might -the enemy could match him man for man.
 None of Israel's generals offered an effective way to break the deadlock.
 The king's counselors were silent.

-When Vietnamese armies faltered before the Communist threat, a few hundred U. S. military advisers were nist threat, a few hundred U. S. military advisers were sent.
+When Vietnamese armies faltered before the Communist threat, a few hundred U. S. military advisers were sent.
 As the Red tide continued to swell, soldiers were sent by the thousands.
 Today thousands more are needed, and still the tide rises.
-A total of 375,000 U. S. servicemen are expected in Vietnam before this year is ended.
+A total of 375,000 U.S. servicemen are expected in Vietnam before this year is ended.
 And victory is not yet in sight.